Tresjs/tres/docs/guide/your-first-scene.md

 It's important that all components related to the scene live between the `<TresCanvas />` component.
 Otherwise, they will be not rendered.
 :::

-The `TresCanvas` component is going to do some setup work behind the scene:
+The `TresCanvas` component is going to do some setup work behind the scenes:

 - It creates a [**WebGLRenderer**](https://threejs.org/docs/index.html?q=webglrend#api/en/renderers/WebGLRenderer) that automatically updates every frame.
 - It sets the render loop to be called on every frame based on the browser refresh rate.